 Due to COVID-19, the 10th Annual Our Beloved Community program on November 4, 2021, will be held virtually to maintain the safety of all community members.
 This virtual platform provides a benefit: We can welcome any and all prospective high school seniors in the virtual space to attend this unparalleled program.

 Last year’s OBC, our first ever virtual program, was a resounding success!
 We connected with students from Pennsylvania to California, from Ukraine to Beijing, from Texas to Massachusetts through 15 in-depth and discussion-based sessions, including:

 View the schedule for the November 7,2020 Our Beloved Community Program

-We look forward to hosting our 10th Annual Our Beloved Community Social Justice Symposium in fall 2021.
-In the meantime, if you have questions about diversity recruitment or social justice issues at Lafayette College, contact Cristina Usino at firstname.lastname@example.org.
+If you have questions about diversity recruitment or social justice issues at Lafayette College, contact Cristina Usino at firstname.lastname@example.org.